What is RSU and how can I reduce my RSU?

 GET https://console.reltio.com/env/statistics/data?env=<Environment>&startDate=<possible start date>&tenant=<tenantID>

-Currently, there is no documented or standardized service available that allows for the reclamation of RSU (Restricted Stock Units) capacity on the platform.
+Currently, there is no documented service available to reclaim RSU capacity on the platform.
 As a result, any effort to manage and free up space or resources within the platform is limited.

 If the customer needs to keep a copy of the older entity state that may be removed with the application of the new TTL, they should follow the steps to retain the state for historical purposes.

-Example of API that should be used.
+Example of the API that should be used.

 POST https://<enviorname>.reltio.com/jobs/export/<tenantId>/entities?fileFormat=json